-The Simon Dubnow Institute for Jewish History and Culture at Leipzig University, named after the Russian-Jewish historian Simon Dubnow (1860–1941), was established in 1995 on the basis of a resolution passed by the state parliament of Saxony.
-It is associated with Leipzig University through a formal agreement for cooperation.
 The Institute has been directed since April 2017 by Yfaat Weiss, Professor of Modern History, especially Jewish history, at Leipzig University and Professor of Jewish History at the Hebrew University Jerusalem.
 Between 1999 and 2014 it was managed by Professor Dan Diner and from April 2015 onwards by Professor Raphael Gross.
 The founding director from 1995 to 1998 was the historian Prof. Stefi Jersch-Wenzel.